 apiVersion: apps/v1 kind: Deployment metadata: name: redis-server namespace: redis-server spec: replicas: 1 selector: matchLabels: app: redis-server template: metadata: labels: app: redis-server name: redis-server spec: nodeSelector: node-type: worker containers: - name: redis-server image: redis args: ["--appendonly", "yes"] ports: - name: redis-server containerPort: 6379 volumeMounts: - name: lv-storage mountPath: /data env: - name: ALLOW_EMPTY_PASSWORD value: "yes" volumes: - name: lv-storage persistentVolumeClaim: claimName: redis-pvc

-Nothing special in this deployment.
-I have explained these values before.
-Only new argument is:
+Nothing special in this deployment; I have explained these values before.
+The only new argument is:

-- args - which is way to pass arguments to docker image.
-If you look at the official repository, these arguments are the one that turn on persistence.
+- args - which is a way to pass arguments to Docker image.
+If you look at the official repository, these arguments are the ones that turn on persistence.

 #Apply kubectl apply -f deployment.yaml

-It might take a minute to start, but for me it deployed without an issue.
+It might take a minute to start, but for me it deployed without issue.

 root@control01:/home/ubuntu/redis-kubernetes# kubectl get pods -n redis-server NAME READY STATUS RESTARTS AGE redis-server-55ddccf85-xfg87 1/1 Running 0 41m